Zero Kubernetes Secrets Architecture¶

 Why¶

-CloudTaser's core promise is that secrets never touch etcd.
+cloudtaser's core promise is that secrets never touch etcd.
 Storing its own operational secrets in Kubernetes Secrets would undermine that promise in several ways:

 - Dogfooding.
-If CloudTaser protects customer secrets by keeping them out of K8s Secrets, it should do the same for its own.
+If cloudtaser protects customer secrets by keeping them out of K8s Secrets, it should do the same for its own.
 An operator that stores its webhook TLS key in a Kubernetes Secret is one

 kubectl get secret -o yamlaway from compromise. - etcd as an attack vector. etcd backups, etcd snapshots, and etcd encryption-at-rest key management are all surfaces where operational secrets could leak.
 Removing them from etcd eliminates the surface entirely.